dillonforrest/startup/_posts/2015-05-04-selling-to-risk-averse-vs-cost-averse.md

 Among all companies chasing cost-averse, DigitalOcean is perhaps the very best example that I can think of right now.

-The second implication is that cost-averse companies have few vendors from which to choose.
+The second implication is that cost-averse companies have drastically fewer SaaS vendors from which to choose.
 The risk-averse are the rich companies.
-They can partner with more SaaS vendors to grow even more.
+They can partner with more SaaS vendors to grow even more and make even more money.
 The rich become richer.
 If you're a fledgling startup, you're probably cost-averse.
 The lack of budget-friendly options creates additional downward pressure, making it disproportionately difficult to grow and earn the luxury of risk aversion.

 Having no budget sucks 100% of the time.
 In my startup attempt, I always wanted to try all these different tools to help me out.
 However, I was always far too cost-averse to give them my credit card number.
-So I stayed poor.
+There are tons of startup tactics which I wanted to try, but I was just too poor to afford any of the tools.

 In any type of sales, figuring out whether your customer is risk-averse or cost-averse is a primary objective.